jannisremm/GPS/README.md

 *  **Converts GPX to a DataFrame** (`longitude`, `latitude`, `height`, `speed`, `hdop`, `time`).
 *  **Merges dozens of tracks** into one CSV for aggregate analysis.
-*  **Picks a random track** highlights one journey on the map and shows details in the other plots.
+*  **Picks a random track** to highlight one journey on the map and show its details in the other plots.
 *  **Visualise speed, altitude & GPS accuracy** in a single Matplotlib figure.

 ---